Bartonella and Mast Cell Activation Syndrome (MCAS):

 Here is where it gets interesting...Of the many cells that Bartonella species target and infect, CD34+ cells are one of them!
 A 2005 study provided evidence that infection of these cells with bartonella results in the presence of bacteria in differentiated cells like erythrocytes (red blood cells).
 Bartonella also influences the release of cytokine IL-8 (Interleukin-8) which is responsible for recruiting cells to a site of damage or infection.
 This, in turn, stimulates the release of CD34+ cells from the bone marrow to which Bartonella uses for it's own gain.
 If mast cells are a cell line that is derived from CD34+ cells, and these CD34+ cells are targeted and infected by Bartonella...then how might this pathogenic strategy influence, trigger or mimic MCAS?
 I tried to find some objective distinction but could not find anything further addressing proposed mechanisms in regard to Bartonella.
 There were multiple on Lyme Disease, however.
 A study in 1999 published in the Journal of the American Society for Microbiology, discussed how "B. burgdorferi spirochetes induce mast cell and cytokine release".
 An even earlier 1990 study from the Journal of Infection also observed this...supporting that the origin of mast cell dysfunction is instigated or triggered by the Borrelia spirochete.

-While finding definitive mechanisms of actions were scarce, the bottom-line is that Vector-Borne Disease (VBD) can influence, trigger, or mimic the symptoms of MCAS.
+While finding definitive mechanisms of action were scarce, the bottom-line is that Vector-Borne Disease (VBD) can influence, trigger, or mimic the symptoms of MCAS.
+I’d like to emphasize that this implies an association, whether or not VBD can cause MCAS has not been determined.
 Let's call it a villainous gift.

 Treatment of MCAS

-The primary goal of treatment is patient relief and improvement of quality of life.
-A positive response to treatment can also help with diagnosis.
+The primary goal of treatment is patient relief from symptoms and improvement of quality of life.
+Clinically, a positive response to treatment can also help with confirming your diagnosis.

 Dr. Lawrence Afrin provides a great outline for treatment focuses including: